 A collaborative approach to whole school health and wellbeing.

-The Healthy Schools programme is a framework based around a whole school approach to physical, social, emotional health and wellbeing.
+The Healthy Schools programme is a framework based around a whole school approach to physical, social and emotional health and wellbeing.
 This programme supports you as a school to systematically develop and improve health outcomes and embed them into the culture of your school.

 - Promote healthy school activities that directly improve the health and wellbeing of school communities